 - The data should be available in the format required in the call.

 - Determine the best way to support the data call delivery if it is not specified in the request.
-The data can be provided in electronic media (CD, DVD, thumb drives…), as attachments to emails (typical data size generally prohibits this) or possibly establishing a safe-site to store the data for customer retrieval.
+The data can be provided using electronic media such as thumb drive, as attachments to emails (the size of the files may prohibit this), or possibly establishing a secure access cloud server to store the data for the reviewing authority to retrieve.

 - Develop an internal plan to monitor the progress of data collection.
 Be sure to have non-project personnel review the data for accuracy and compliance with the specifics in the data call.

-- Submit the data call to the customer, follow-up with a phone call or meeting to verify the reviewing authority received the data, can open all the files, and agrees that the data is complete.
+- Submit the data call to the requesting authority, follow-up with a phone call or meeting to verify the reviewing authority received the data, can open all the files, and agrees the complete set of data has been provided.